eslint/eslint/docs/rules/no-mixed-requires.md

 ## Rule Details

-When this rule is enabled, all `var` statements must satisfy the following conditions:
+When this rule is enabled, each `var` statement must satisfy the following conditions:

-* either none or all variable declarations must be require declarations
+* either none or all variable declarations must be require declarations (default)
-* all require declarations must be of the same type (optional)
+* all require declarations must be of the same type (grouping)

 This rule distinguishes between six kinds of variable declaration types: